 California is a no-fault State.
 That means adultery does not affect divorce right?
 That is common misconception.
-Adultery does affect divorce.
+Adultery does affect a divorce in California.
 On this page, we will first discuss what adultery really means within the context of the divorce case, and then three common ways adultery affects divorce.

 What is adultery within the context of a family law case?

 Adultery (also known as infidelity or “cheating” in conversational English) has different meanings to different people.
 For example, some people believe that intimate emotional attachments to others is a form of “cheating” and therefore adultery.
 Others believe adultery requires actual sexual intercourse with someone who is not their spouse.
 Then you have everything in between that, depending on perspective, may or may not be adultery to that person.

 For our purposes, we will call adultery an extra marital relationship that is intimate or sexual in nature.
 This will include not only a one-on-one extramarital relationship but dating relationships with others, paid sexual services such as prostitutes, or relationships clearly beyond that of a business relationship or a friendship.

 You will see as we go along why we draw the distinction and why we treat adultery this way.

 How does adultery affect divorce and a spouse’s trust?